miruku1214/adb-ndk_with-addons/README.md

 # How to use
 - Step 1: Move adb-ndk folder to /data/local/tmp
-- Step 2: Choose the shell file(.sh) you like and execute.
+- Step 2: Execute the shell file(.sh) you like.
 - Step 3: Enjoy!